Search Engine Algorithm Proof SEO Tactics

 Seeking out relevant link opportunities

-Link building has come under fire in recent years, mostly because of the negative impact that the Google Penquin update had on so many websites.
+Link building has come under fire in recent years, mostly because of the negative impact that the Google Penguin update had on so many websites.
 Sites with low quality, spammy inbound links took a big hit and some are still recovering.
 But that doesn’t mean that all link building is bad.
 Again, think of link building as marketing.
 A link to your site from a relevant website that caters to your target audience is always going to help you, especially since inbound links remain an important ranking factor.

 Sharing in social media